- Submitted by Dahlia

 - Let it soak for 45 minutes to an hour.
 Yummy gulab jamun is ready to be served.
 You can garnish each jamun with sliced almonds or pistachios while serving.

 - If you find fresh mawa or khoya, you can make the jamun balls by combining 3/4 cup of khoya with 1/4 cup of maida, 1/4 tsp of baking soda and about 1 tbsp of water.

-- Another simple way of making jamun balls is by using readymade Gulab Jamun mix.
+- Another simple way of making jamun balls is by using readymade Gulab Jamun Mix.
 You just have to follow the package instructions.

-- If you add sugar while making the dough, the jamun balls will turn almost black in colour while frying.
-This is yet another famous dish called "Kala Jamun".
+- If you add sugar while making the dough, the jamun balls will turn almost black in color while frying.
+This is yet another famous dish called Kala Jamun.

 - The best part about Gulab Jamuns is that it tastes good either served warm or when served cold.
 During winter, you can serve it warm by microwaving it for few seconds before serving.
 Otherwise, just refrigerate and serve chilled.